isaiah1112/iblox/docs/source/index.rst

 Examples
 --------
-If you are looking for examples of how the iblox module can be used be sure to check out the `EXAMPLES file on Bitbucket`_
+If you are looking for examples of how the iblox module can be used be sure to check out the `EXAMPLES file on GitHub`_

 Compatibility
 -------------